HaroldPetersInskipp/hide-paid-prime-content/README.md

 # hide-paid-prime-content
-Userscript to hide all paid content not accessable in Amazon Prime with your current subscriptions.
+Userscript to hide all paid content not accessable in Amazon Prime Video with your current subscriptions.
 For use with Tampermonkey.

 Installation
 ------------